Justices of the Peace

 Original jurisdiction is the authority to accept a case at its inception, try it, and pass judgment based upon the laws and facts presented.
 This is distinguished from appellate jurisdiction, which is jurisdiction to review a court’s action.

-A Justice of the Peace may issue warrants for search and arrest, conduct preliminary hearings, administer oaths, perform marriages, and serve as a coroner in counties where there is no provision for a medical examiner.
+A Justice of the Peace may issue warrants for search and arrest, conduct preliminary hearings, administer oaths, and serve as a coroner in counties where there is no provision for a medical examiner.
 The justice court also functions as a small claims court in civil matters in which exclusive jurisdiction is not in district or county court and the amount in controversy does not exceed $10,000.

 There are four Justice of the Peace precincts: